ErikMelchers/csc470-fall2023/assignments/final_game/OnePagerREADME.md

 # You and Your Enemies

 You-

 ![image](https://github.com/ErikMelchers/csc470-fall2023/assets/78004427/5144dd21-b58b-470c-89cd-37df51a595e6)

 This is you falling, thriving, vibing.

 What you have to avoid

 ![image](https://github.com/ErikMelchers/csc470-fall2023/assets/78004427/addd4bf4-54f1-4f1b-bc35-e685bc9a776b)

 Slamming into Boulder while falling is bound to hurt

 Even more annoying guys to keep track of!

 ![image](https://github.com/ErikMelchers/csc470-fall2023/assets/78004427/7a878a8d-a751-45a2-a9de-e8e8df86162d)

 You might think that the sides of hole are safest from boulders, but these furious avians come out of their holes to find you there

+# Acknowladgements
+Song being played is 'They might as well be dead' from 'risk of rain 2' by Chris Christodoulou.
+YouTube Link: https://www.youtube.com/watch?v=VTJcLE_VVX8

+To Professor Treanor: Thank you very much for this year, it was very interesting and fun.